 The humans would rather we stayed away from the town beach between 10th April and 31st October, but this is only a small section of beach from the end of the promenade to the power boat launch ramp.
-We can walk along the top of the promenade but only if our human is on a lead.
+We can walk along the promenade but only if our human is on a lead.
 There are plenty of poo bins on the prom.
-There are no restrictions on the beaches North and South of this section so there is still loads of space for us to run and play.
+There are no restrictions on the beaches north and south of this section so there is still loads of space for us to run and play.
 The North Beach takes you to Hunstanton Cliffs.

 No restrictions, dog friendly all year round.
-Lovely uncommercial sandy beach with safe water for paddles and swims.
-(Can get busy during school holidays but otherwise very quiet).
-Fab beach café (The Old Boat House) where you will find fresh water, plus they sell some rather tasty doggy snacks.
+This is a lovely uncommercial sandy beach with safe water for paddles and swims.
+There’s a pawesome beach café where you will find fresh water – plus they sell some rather tasty doggy snacks.
 Poo bins can be found at the lighthouse car park and by the lifeboat station.

-No restrictions, although there are a lot of birds about.
+No restrictions although there are a lot of birds about.
 Some nest in the sand dunes so be careful not to disturb them.
-Small pay and display car park.
-A short walk through the golf course takes you to a sandy beach which is pretty quiet all year round.
+There’s a pay and display car park from which a short walk through the golf course takes you to a sandy beach which is pretty quiet all year round.
 Alternatively turn right where you see the sign post for the Norfolk Coast Path and walk on the compacted path through the sand dunes towards Thornham (approx 3 miles).

 No restrictions.
-There is a car park by the creek and then you can walk along the raised embankment which will take you down to a nice, quiet beach.
+There is a car park by the creek and then you can walk along the embankment which will take you down to a nice, quiet beach.
 Birds and other wildlife do nest in the sand dunes so be careful not to disturb them.

 You can park at the RSPB car park (charges for non-members apply) and walk through the bird sanctuary so long as you have your human on the lead.
 It’s approximately a mile to get to the beach but it is a very nice walk and the beach is lovely.
 Drinks and snacks available at the RSPB visitor centre.